TMS-Namespace/Simple-Audit-Trail/.github/readme.md

         {
             return null;
         }
-        // we convert the integer value to the corresponding enum item name return ((EmployeePositionEnum)(int)value).ToString();
+        // we convert the integer value to the corresponding enum item string return ((EmployeePositionEnum)(int)value).ToString();
     }
 ```

+Note that the specified value mapper is called twice per changed column: for new and old values.
+Moreover, if this mapper will return the same value for both new and old values, then we consider that this column actually has not changed, and hence it will be skipped from audit trail.

 ### Aliases